anisul-Islam/learn-csharp-by-solving-problems/README.md

 **Problem:** Write a program that checks if a withdrawal can be made from a bank account.
 If the account balance is greater than or equal to the withdrawal amount, print "Withdrawal successful."
 Otherwise, print "Insufficient funds."

+### Final Assignment for if-else

+- Unit Converter Using Operators in C#**

+**Objective:** This assignment will help you practice using operators and data type conversion in a real-life scenario.
+You will create a simple unit converter that allows users to convert between different units of measurement (e.g., kilometers to miles, Celsius to Fahrenheit) using arithmetic operators.

+#### **Instructions:**

+1. **Create a C# Console Application.**

+2. **Implement Unit Conversion Calculations:**
+   - Convert between kilometers and miles.
+   - Convert between Celsius and Fahrenheit.
+   - Convert between kilograms and pounds.

+3. **Use Arithmetic Operators for Conversions:**
+   - Use multiplication, division, and addition operators to perform the conversions.

+4. **Prompt the User for Input:**
+   - Ask the user to enter the value and the type of conversion they want to perform.

+5. **Display the Conversion Result:**
+   - Show the user the converted value.

 ## Topic 2: switch related problems and solutions

 ### **Problem 1: Day of the Week**